stephengaito/koha-plugin-allsaints/README.md

-# Books not returned plugin for Koha
+# Books checked out plugin for Koha

-This plugin lists the partons and their books which have not yet been returned.
+This plugin lists the partons and their books which are currently checked out.

 It is typically run at each half term.